swo/16s-book/manuscript/sec02.md

 ### PCR bias

 I don't think *PCR bias* is a
 huge problem, but it's good to have heard about it.
-First, even though the PCR primers bind a "constant" region, some bacteria in the sample will have different nucleotides there, meaning that the PCR primers will bind with different affinities to the DNA of different bacteria.
-This effect decreases the number of reads from bacteria whose constant regions don't perfectly match the primer.[^2]
+First, although we say the PCR primers bind a "constant" region, there is still variation in those regions.
+Thus, some bacteria in the sample will have different nucleotides at the primer binding site, meaning that the PCR primers will bind with different affinities to the DNA of different bacteria.
+This effect decreases the number of reads from bacteria whose constant regions don't match the primer.[^2]

+"PCR bias" encompasses other things beyond primer site binding bias.
-Second, it's known that PCR has different efficiencies for different types of sequences, meaning that some 16S variable regions will amplify better than others.
-Third, statistical fluctuations can occur, especially in low-diversity samples.
+It's known that PCR has different efficiencies for different types of sequences, meaning that some 16S variable regions will amplify better than others.
+Also, statistical fluctuations can occur, especially in low-diversity samples.
 This means that a sequence that, by chance, gets lots of amplification in early PCR cycles could dominate the sample in late PCR cycles.

 [^2]: It may be that there are a lot of interesting bugs whose 16S sequences are so divergent that they don't match the typical primers (cf. [Brown *et al.*](http://dx.doi.org/10.1038/nature14486); doi:10.1038/nature14486).

 In general, PCR bias is not as bad when there is more DNA and (relatedly) when the PCR is run for fewer cycles.

-In the lab we've run experiments to quantify PCR bias: we synthesize some DNA that looks like bacterial 16S genes, mix them in known proportions, do the amplification and sequencing, and compare the sequencing data to the known proportions.
+In our lab, some folks have run experiments to quantify PCR bias: they synthesize some DNA that looks like bacterial 16S genes, mix that DNA in known proportions, amplify the mixture, sequence the amplified DNA, and compare the sequencing data to the known proportions of input DNA.
 The errors are somewhere in the neighborhood of 1% to 10%.
-Not enough to make you think that 16S data is all garbage, but high enough to make you doubt small changes in composition.
+It's not high enough to make me think that 16S data is all garbage, but it is high enough to make me doubt small (say, two-fold) changes in composition.

 ### Chimeras

-PCR also creates a weird artifact called *chimeras*.
+PCR also creates weird artifacts called *chimeras*.
 When using PCR to amplify two DNA sequences *a* and *b*, you'll get a lot of *a*, a lot of *b*, and some sequences that have an *a* head and *b* tail (or vice versa).
-There are some things about your PCR protocol that you can adjust to decrease the prevalence of chimeras, but they are beyond the scope of this document.
+There are some things about your PCR protocol that you can adjust to decrease the prevalence of chimeras.

 ### Lab-specific effects